-Table 8.11 provides details of the modelled ammonia levels at Cwm Cadlan SAC as a result of the Enviroparks development proposals.
-In combination data is not provided as there are not any additional local impacts from the other schemes outlined in Chapter 4.
+Table 8.13 provides details of the modelled ammonia levels at Cwm Cadlan SAC using IED emissions limits data as a result of the Enviroparks development proposals.
+In-combination data is not provided as there are not any additional local impacts from the other schemes outlined in Chapter 4.